0xPhoeniX/MazeWalker/README.md

 <p align="center"><img src="./docs/overview.png"/></p>

-- **Packed code** - MazeWalker collects all memory areas where code execution took place.
-If there was a code change in the already collected area (runtime code decryption), then the new version will be saved too, for later analysis.
-This approach appears to be useful for code unpacking.
+- **Packed code** - MazeWalker monitors all memory areas where code execution took place, to be able to reconstruct the whole execution later.
+If there was a code change in the already monitored area (runtime code decryption), then the new version will be saved too, for later analysis.
+This approach appears to be useful for general code unpacking.

 - **Position undefended code** - to solve indirect control flow change issues (`jmp eat`, `call [eax]`, etc.), the instruction reference address and the control flow change target address are collected for later usage during static phase.

 - **System APIs** - it's no secret, that knowing system API parameters that were used during execution could be helpful in understanding malware internals and overall purpose.
 So, MazeWalker has a Python-based API call site analysis to save or alter API's params that were used.
 More could be read on the dedicated wiki page.

-- **Code coverage** - MazeWalker collects the list of all basic blocks that were executed.
+- **Code coverage** - MazeWalker collects the list of all basic blocks that were executed, in all monitored processes.
 This information is used to assist code navigation latter by marking control flow graph in IDA database.

 - **Code dispersion** - most malware today will use code injection and distribute itself into different process on the system.
 MazeWalker is able to follow those injection paths and collect data in all processes, to show a more clear picture of sample behaviour.